microsoft/service-fabric/docs/install_packages_and_deploy_cluster.md

 * Ubuntu 16.04 (`Xenial Xerus`)

-Ensure you have run the build using the -createinstaller option to generate the debian files
+Ensure you have run the build using the `--createinstaller` option to generate the debian files
 ```
-./runbuild.sh -createinstaller
+./runbuild.sh --createinstaller
 ```

 ## Installation steps